jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

 .RexxUnicode~codepointPrintableString(65)=          -- 'A'
 .RexxUnicode~codepointPrintableString("D800"~x2d)=  -- '\uD800'

--- Since the special codepoint -1 is not printable, it is represented using Unicode escape notation .RexxUnicode~codepointPrintableString(-1)=          -- '\UFFFFFFFF'
+-- Since the special value -1 is not printable, it is represented using Unicode escape notation.
+.RexxUnicode~codepointPrintableString(-1)=          -- '\UFFFFFFFF'
 ```